supermerill/FreePySCAD/README.md

 			translate([0, 0, 40]).sphere(20),
 		)
 	)
-But i prefer to write it that way:
+But I prefer to write it that way:

 	from FreePySCAD.freepyscad import *
 	scene().redraw(
 		union()(